 What is impacted earwax?

-Cerumen is a waxy, yellowish substance that lines the inside of your ear canal.
+Earwax is a waxy, yellowish substance that lines the inside of your ear canal.
 The ear canal is the tube that runs from your outer ear to your eardrum.
 The wax helps protect your canal from water, infection, injury, and foreign bodies.
+But too much wax buildup can cause problems.
+This buildup is called impacted earwax.

 Special glands in your ear make secretions that combine with dead skin cells to form earwax.
 The earwax travels with slowly growing cells of your skin.
 Over time, the earwax moves from the inner part of your ear canal to the entrance of the canal.
 Jaw movement also helps the earwax move through the canal.